katherin26/Aws-Practice/AWS-certified-Cloud-Practicioner/Notes.md

 5. Simple way to access servers, storage, databases and set of application services.

 6. Amazon Web Services owns and maintains the network-connected hardware required for these application services, while you provision and use what you need via a web application.

+**The Deployment Models of the Cloud**

+**Private Cloud**

+1. Cloud services used by a single organization, not exposed to the public.
+2. Complete control.
+3. Security for sensitive applications.
+4. Meet specific business needs.

+**Public Cloud**

+1. Cloud resources owned and operated by a third party cloud service provider delivered over the internet.
+2. Six advantages of cloud Computing.

+**Hybrid Cloud**

+1. Keep some servers on premises and extend some capabilities to the Cloud.
+2. Control over sensitive assets in you private infrastructure.
+3. Flexibility and cost-effectiveness of the public cloud.